DawaLaw/DIDemo/README.md

 # DIDemo
-Demo for Dependency Injection in .NET Core
+Demo for Dependency Injection in .NET Core Console Application